GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field

-\abstract {Active Galactic Nuclei (AGN) are a key ingredient in galaxy evolution, possibly shaping galaxy growth through the generation of powerful outflows.
-Little is known regarding AGN-driven ionized outflows in moderate-luminosity AGN ($\log(\Lbol/\Lumcgs)<47$) beyond cosmic noon ($z\gtrsim3$).
-In this work we present the first systematic analysis of the ionized outflow properties of a sample of seven X-ray-selected AGN ($\log(L_{\rm X}/\Lumcgs)>44$) from the COSMOS-Legacy field at $z\simeq3.5$ and with $\log(\Lbol/\Lumcgs)=45.2-46.7$, by using JWST NIRSpec/IFU near-IR spectroscopic observations as part of the ``Galaxy Assembly with NIRSpec IFS'' (GA-NIFS) program.
-We spectrally isolate and spatially resolve the ionized outflows, by performing a multi-component kinematic decomposition of the rest-frame optical emission lines.
-JWST/\nirspec IFU data also revealed a wealth of close-by companions, of both non-AGN and AGN nature, and ionized gas streams likely tracing tidal structures and large-scale ionized gas nebulae, extending up to the circum-galactic medium.
-Ionized outflows are detected in all COS-AGN targets, with outflow masses in the range $1.5-11\times10^6\Msun$, outflow velocities in the range $\simeq570-3200~\kms$ and mass outflow rates in the range $\simeq1.4-40~\Msun~\rm yr^{-1}$.
-We compare the outflow properties of AGN presented in this work with previous results from the literature up to $z\simeq3$, opportunely (re-)computed for a coherent comparison.
-We normalize outflow energetics ($\Mout$, $\Edot$) to the outflow density to standardize the various assumptions that were made in the literature.
+\abstract {Active galactic nuclei (AGNi) are a key ingredient in galaxy evolution and possibly shape galaxy growth through the generation of powerful outflows.
+Little is known regarding AGN-driven ionized outflows in moderate-luminosity AGNi ($\log(\Lbol/\Lumcgs)<47$) beyond cosmic noon ($z\gtrsim3$).
+In this work we present the first systematic analysis of the ionized outflow properties of a sample of seven X-ray-selected AGNi ($\log(L_{\rm X}/\Lumcgs)>44$) from the COSMOS-Legacy field at $z\simeq3.5$ and with $\log(\Lbol/\Lumcgs)=45.2-46.7$ by using JWST NIRSpec/IFU near-IR spectroscopic observations as part of the ``Galaxy Assembly with NIRSpec IFS'' (GA-NIFS) program.
+We spectrally isolated and spatially resolved the ionized outflows by performing a multi-component kinematic decomposition of the rest-frame optical emission lines.
+JWST/\nirspec IFU data also revealed a wealth of close-by companions, of both non-AGN and AGN nature, and ionized gas streams likely tracing tidal structures and large-scale ionized gas nebulae extending up to the circumgalactic medium.
+Ionized outflows were detected in all COS-AGNi targets, with outflow masses in the range $1.5-11\times10^6\Msun$, outflow velocities in the range $\simeq570-3200~\kms$, and mass outflow rates in the range $\simeq1.4-40~\Msun~\rm yr^{-1}$.
+We compared the outflow properties of AGNi presented in this work with previous results from the literature up to $z\simeq3$, which were opportunely (re-)computed for a coherent comparison.
+We normalized outflow energetics ($\Mdot$, $\Edot$) to the outflow density in order to standardize the various assumptions that were made in the literature.
 Our choice is equal to assuming that each outflow has the same gas density.
-We find GA-NIFS AGN to show outflows consistent with literature results, within the large scatter shown by the collected measurements, suggesting no strong evolution with redshift in terms of total mass outflow rate, energy budget and outflow velocity for fixed bolometric luminosity.
-Moreover, we find no clear redshift evolution of the ratio of mass outflow rate and kinetic power over AGN bolometric luminosity beyond $z>1$.
+We find GA-NIFS AGNi to show outflows consistent with literature results, within the large scatter shown by the collected measurements, thus suggesting no strong evolution with redshift in terms of total mass outflow rate, energy budget, and outflow velocity for fixed bolometric luminosity.
+Moreover, we find no clear redshift evolution of the ratio of mass outflow rate and kinetic power over AGNi bolometric luminosity beyond $z>1$.
 In general, our results indicate no significant evolution of the physics driving outflows beyond $z\simeq3$. }

 \keywords{galaxies: high-redshift -- galaxies: active -- galaxies: supermassive black holes -- ISM: jets and outflows }